cs4372/ios-study-guide/swift/Automatic-Reference-Count/Automatic-Reference-Count.md

 ### weak self vs unowned self (both break strong reference cycles and avoid memory leaks)
 #### weak self
 -  it creates an optional weak reference to the object.
 The reference can become nil if the object is deallocated, meaning it handles the case where the object might not exist anymore

+Example:

+You have a view controller and it shows the user profile with their information and images.
+The closure is used to fetch the user's informaton and whhile the closure is fetching the data, the user might leave the screen and navigate to another screen.
+What that happens, the VC is not needed anymore as the user is not on the same screen.
+The closure will continue to fetch the data and this can create a retain cycle where they both hold on tightly, causing memory leaks.
+Using [weak self] in the closure gently lets go of the view controller when not needed, avoiding memory issues and ensuring a smooth app experience.

 #### unowned self
 - are non-optional and assume that the object will always exist when the closure is called.
 If the object is deallocated before the closure is executed, it can lead to a runtime crash if you try to access the unowned reference